FlowIt: Global Matching via Hierarchical Transformers and Optimal Transport for Optical Flow

 \subsection{Architecture Details}

 Input images are first encoded using a CNN backbone, and multi-scale features are extracted via a U-Net–style feature pyramid network (FPN).
 These pyramid features are processed by a series of multi-resolution transformer blocks.
 By varying the number of transformer blocks and the channel dimensions in the encoder, we define different model variants: (S) with 128 channels and 1 transformer block, (M) with 192 channels and 2 blocks, (L) with 256 channels and 3 blocks, and (XL) with 384 channels and 3 blocks.
-Both the global and local refinement modules employ U-Net–style networks to further process features.
-The global refinement predicts adjustments via a final convolutional layer, whereas the local refiner applies a convolutional GRU, similar to RAFT \cite{teed2020raft}, to iteratively update flow, confidence, and occlusion maps.
+The local refinement module employs U-Net–style network to further process features and applies a convolutional GRU, similar to RAFT \cite{teed2020raft}, to iteratively update flow, confidence, and occlusion maps.

-\tabcolsep{10pt}
+\tabcolsep{15pt}